 8. Style of the aged care facility

-Some homes are purposely designed and built in an old-style, and also purposely furnished in an old-style, so that the residents feel comfortable in similar surroundings to where they have previously lived.
+Some homes are purposely designed and built in an old style, and also purposely furnished in an old style, so that the residents feel comfortable in similar surroundings to where they have previously lived.
 However, sometimes family members don’t like this and prefer a more modern approach.
-Ultimately it is what it is best for your loved one so choose a style that is appropriately suitable for them.
+Ultimately it is what is best for your loved one so choose a style that is appropriately suitable for them.

 9. Dietary requirements

 A highlight of everyone’s day is mealtime.
-Naturally dietary requirements are absolutely vital, as residents in aged care home generally have extensive health issues.
-Good quality food and a range of healthy options is an important must-have.
+Naturally dietary requirements are absolutely vital, as residents in aged care homes generally have extensive health issues.
+Good quality food and a range of healthy options are an important must-have.